-The Worth stage featured acts that ranged from pinup girls to the Andrews sisters to Sally Rand to a preacher.
+The Worth Theater stage featured acts that ranged from pinup girls to the Andrews sisters to Sally Rand to a preacher.

 Stars who appeared at the theater to promote their new movies included Abbott and Costello, Gary Cooper, Gregory Peck, and John Wayne.